-Ambetter from Coordinated Care has a free service to help our members who speak languages other than English.
-This service is very important because you and your Physician must be able to talk about your medical or behavioral health concerns in a way you both can understand.
+Ambetter from Coordinated Care has a free service to help our Members who speak languages other than English.
+This service allows you and your Physician to talk about your medical or behavioral health concerns in a way you both can understand.